Anyone who lifts weights, runs, or plays sports understands the importance of protecting the knees from potential damage.

 Particular attention needs to be paid to choosing the proper size, however, as some customers have reported that this sleeve tends to run small.

-Suitable for men and women, the FDA-approved Luxki Compression Knee Sleeve can be worn while jogging, playing sports, or recovering from ligament tears.
+Suitable for men and women, this Compression Knee Sleeve can be worn while jogging, playing sports, or recovering from ligament tears.

 TOFLY Lightweight Knee Compression Sleeves feature a unique bamboo charcoal pressure ring that ensures maximum stabilization and protection of the patella.